Brotli compression

 Brotli is an open-source compression algorithm that provides better performance than Gzip compression.
-After you enable this feature, CDN points of presence (POPs) intelligently compress resources before returning them to clients.
+After you enable Brotli compression, CDN points of presence (POPs) compress resources with Brotli before returning them to clients.
 This reduces the size of transferred files, improves delivery efficiency, and reduces bandwidth consumption.

-Compression includes Gzip compression and Brotli compression.
-The intelligent compression feature applies mainly to Gzip compression.
-For more information about intelligent compression, see Gzip compression.
+CDN POPs support two compression methods: Gzip compression and Brotli compression.
+This document describes how to configure Brotli compression.
+For more information about Gzip compression, see Gzip compression.

 Gzip or Brotli compression applies only to files on the origin server that are between 1 KB and 10 MB in size.